PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 - Reacting quickly to opportunities whenever they arise
 - Not being precious about our work and priorities
 - Having a team of talented, technically literate writers (and Andy)
-- Not overly relying on freelancers or guest contributors for content
+- Not relying on freelancers or guest contributors for content
 - Avoiding tedious enterprise marketing nonsense (PDFs, gated content, webinars, etc.)
 - Just being a great vibe generally